 The car will have extensive data logging for the owner to inspect if required.

-The sports EV will have a strong, integrated roll-bar that is tall enough to protect the driver, even when wearing a helmet.
+The OSSEV 1 will have a strong, integrated roll-bar that is tall enough to protect the driver, even when wearing a helmet.

-Traction control will be a feature of the car and will be enabled or disabled based on the selected driving profile.
+Traction control will be a feature of the OSSEV 1 and will be enabled or disabled based on the selected driving profile.
+The MX-5e will not have traction control.

 Provision for both front and rear facing cameras will be included in the design.